SEL-Columbia/infrastructure-planning/templates/estimate-electricity-cost-by-technology-from-population/tool.md

 ### Grid Medium Voltage Transformer
 Medium voltage transformers convert medium voltage to low voltage.

-* Initial Installation Cost
+* Initial Raw Cost
     * The cost of a transformer depends on its capacity, which is how much electricity it can deliver.
 Transformer capacity is listed in kVA.
 If the power factor of the load is 0.85, then the number of kWh delivered is kVA * 0.85.
     * Size transformer capacity based on estimated peak demand.
 Estimate the amount of loss-adjusted consumption that is happening during peak hours.
 Divide the loss-adjusted consumption by the number of peak hours per year to estimate peak demand.
-    * Select the largest transformer capacity that will satisfy the estimated peak demand.
+    * Find the two transformers that are closest to the desired capacity.
-    * Estimate the number of those transformers that will satisfy the estimated peak demand.
+    * Compute the raw cost per unit capacity for each of the two selected transformers.
-    * Estimate the installation cost by multiplying the installation cost of the selected transformer by the number of transformers.
+    * Interpolate the raw cost per unit capacity relative to the desired capacity.
-* Recurring Maintenance Cost
+    * Multiply the raw cost per unit capacity by the desired capacity.
-    * Multiply the maintenance cost per year of the selected transformer by the number of transformers.
+* Initial Installation Cost is proportional to the Raw Cost.
-* Recurring Replacement Cost
+* Recurring Maintenance Cost is proportional to the Raw Cost.
-    * Divide the installation cost by the lifetime of the selected transformer.
+* Recurring Replacement Cost is the Initial Cost divided by lifetime.

 #### Grid Medium Voltage Transformer Load Power Factor
 {grid_mv_transformer_load_power_factor}